Sajan81/GursagarBookStore/GursagarBookStore/README.txt

-  again i have deleted my dbcontext.cs and have to run the command again  and this time it worked i have added the folder as category again and run all the commandss After this step i added  a class under Irepository under class .cs and have changed it acoorsing to Tutorial Agian i have made changes under IRepository.cs and saved it
+  again i have deleted my dbcontext.cs and have to run the command again  and this time it worked i have added the folder as category again and run all the commandss After this step i added  a class under Irepository under class .cs and have changed it acoorsing to Tutorial Agian i have made changes under IRepository.cs and saved it also added the repository.cs under repository foldr and after that copied folder from providd files